Our long-awaited day to visit the Rosa Botanica -Carla Fineschi Gardens in, Italy, an hour south of Florence, arrived. (Visited May 29th, 2019).

 As we had travelled more than 16,000 kilometres to visit the garden, we were undeterred and set off with her large umbrella and our raincoats to view the quite incredible display of rose blooms.
-Many of the blooms were rain-damaged so not the best to photograph but in full spring bloom.
-The sight of so many roses was overwhelming, and we were surrounded by the heavy abundant blooms in every imaginable colour growing in beds by type and variety.
+Many of the rose blooms were rain-damaged, so not the best to photograph, but one could imagine the full spring bloom.
+The sight of so many roses was overwhelming, and we were surrounded by the abundant heavy flowers in every imaginable colour growing in beds by species, subspecies, and hybridization.

-It was an awe-inspiring experience to view in one place so many roses with gorgeous old pots, statues, climbing frames and bamboo trellises interspersed amongst them.
-It was a massive collection of more than six thousand rose varietals, all so beautifully kept, weed-free, labelled and perfect for thorough rose research.
-The overall atmosphere of the actual garden is more like a humble farm and not at all a developed tourist destination or what should be a national treasure.
+It was an awe-inspiring experience to view in one place so many roses.
+There were gorgeous old pots, statues, climbing frames and bamboo trellises interspersed amongst the array of blooms.
+It is a massive collection, all so beautifully kept, weed-free, labelled and perfect for thorough rose research.
+The overall atmosphere of the actual garden is more like a humble farm rather than a developed tourist destination or what should be a national treasure.
 First and foremost, it was a well-loved and cared for sanctuary to preserve what Professor Gianfranco had established in the 1960s.

 Of special interest to me were the single flat trellis frames for the climbers along the avenue of beds made of thick bamboo as in this picture I took below.
 I often think of climbing roses growing in an English style against a house, wall or archway.
 Here the trellises were free-standing creating walls along the wide paths which I imagine give the roses plenty of space and air circulation.

-Also noted was the importance of interesting objects in the garden such as statues, sculptures and metalwork that seemed to add focal points to the garden’s design.
+Also noted was the importance of appealing objects in the garden, such as statues, sculptures and metalwork that seemed to add focal points to the garden’s design.
 A random hen, cat and peacock would occasionally wander past us too.

 There are also ancient, rare roses, a massive collection of climbers and the largest Standard roses I have ever seen.

-As we walked around every nook and cranny of the acre garden, I felt that we were all at once on a farm, in a garden and within a living museum with the distinct air of reverence to the founder of the garden.
-The walk around the garden along the numerous paths and terraces is interesting, and the roses are all in beds labelled and interspersed with nooks and crannies, garden benches and lovely spots to sit and enjoy the garden.
+As we walked the acre garden, I felt that we were on a farm, in a garden and a living museum with a distinct air of reverence to the founder.
+The garden walk along the numerous paths and terraces is enjoyable, and the roses are all labelled and interspersed with nooks and crannies, garden benches and lovely spots to sit and enjoy the garden.
 One could imagine a sunny day with an afternoon tea under the arbour of roses.

-I am in total awe at the work that must have gone into creating the garden is astonishing but also quite encouraging when I relate it back to my own efforts of rose growing in rural Australia seems nothing much at all in comparison.
-I hope I remember this when tending my small garden of 200 roses that doesn’t sound so large afterall now.
+I am in total awe at the work that must have gone into creating the Carla Fineschi garden, but I’m also encouraged.
+The work involved from my efforts building a rose garden in rural Australia seems nothing much at all in comparison.
+I hope I remember this when tending my small garden of 300 roses that doesn’t sound so large after all now.